thahi-2023/food-recipe-app/README.md

   2. you can also search recipe by alpha character using index 3.Also you can search recipe by thier individual ID

+  ###Installation###

+  1. make sure to installed Node.js and npm on your system
+  2. Clone the project repositary or create a new project folder
+  3. Navigate to the project folder in your terminal 4.run npm install to install the project dependencies
+  5. run npm start to strat ti to go developement server
+  6. open your browser and navigate

+## Tecnologies Used:

+1. React: The app is built using React
+2. useState:
+the useState hook is used for managing component state
+3. useEffect: the useEffect hook is used to handling side effects such as data fetching
+4. Fetch API: the Fetch Api is used to make network requests to external APIs.
+5. MealDP API:the App interct with the MealDP platform to access video and lmage detection service.

 ## getting started